Welcome to Sul Ross State University and Lobo Village!

 Do you have any linen packages available?

-Linens packages are available for a one-time $10 charge.
+Linens packages are available for a one-time $10 charge per person per stay.
 You can pay from them in advance with a credit card at our Sul Ross State Marketplace.
 Please contact Residential Living in advance to confirm availability.
 The linen package consists of the following items:

 - Pillow and pillowcase

 - 2 standard size bath towels